 As Western advanced economies are increasingly dependent on global forces of capital and labour, it is believed that the value of education will become of greater importance for individuals and nationals alike to foster prosperity.
 Individuals are encouraged but also expected to raise their employability by investing in education.
 Skill formation is foremost seen as an economic investment.
 Little attention is given to who obtains which skills or credentials and why.
 Little attention is likewise given to positional conflict in the competition for skilled jobs and what individuals do to gain competitive advantage over others in the labour market.
 The study compares how university students in Britain and the Netherlands view the value of higher education, credentials, skills and work.
 How do students manage their employability within higher education and as they enter the labour market?
 The study is based on 60 semi-structured interviews with university students from three different courses (business studies, history and engineering) in both countries.
-The paper focuses on the relationship between national structures of higher education and labour market.
+The paper focuses on the relationship between national structures of higher education and labour market, and students' perceptions of what makes them more employable and the 'rules' of the graduate labour market.
 It will review some of the outcomes of they study.
 I will also reflect on what the findings can reveal about the sociological significance of these institutional contexts wherein students interpret the positional competition for jobs and value of skills and credentials.